cloud-custodian/cloud-custodian/docs/source/quickstart/advanced.rst

     - name: log-delete
       description: |
     This policy will not execute if
-	the resources affected are over 50% of the total resource typw amount and that amount is over 20.
+    the resources affected are over 50% of the total resource type amount and that amount is over 20.
       resource: aws.log-group
       max-resources:
         - percent: 50